enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       </div>

-(This demonstrates how the case discussed in Haml github issue 28 is, under _OIR:loose_, unambiguously resolved for any Offside Rule-compliant substitution of the two lines: the two descendants are siblings.)
+(This demonstrates how the case discussed in Haml github issue 28 is, under `OIR:loose`, unambiguously resolved for any Offside Rule-compliant substitution of the two lines: the two descendants are siblings.)

 The example above gives occasion to clarify a few related concepts.

-To put it into operation, "offside" requires a point of reference.
-For WSE this point of reference is called the BlockLeftMargin (BLM).
-The BLM falls at the minimum Indentation which contains the complete definition of the related Element.
-At minimum, the Indentation for an Element's BLM equals the Head's Indentation + 1.
+To put it into operation, "offside" requires a condition or point of reference.
+For WSE this point of reference is called the Block Onside Demarcation (BOD): the Element's complete definition must fall at that Indentation or greater.
+The minimum Indentation for an Element's BOD is its Head's Indentation plus 1.

       ..%div#id1
       .....%div#a cblock1